UserGGiorgi/game-store-v2-with-branches/README.md

 ## Application Features **[TODO]**

-_As a result of completing this task, you will receive an application that implements the following features:
+As a result of completing this task, you will receive an application that implements the following features:
-- an online product catalog that customers can browse by category and page;
-- a shopping cart where users can add and remove products;
-- a checkout where customers can enter delivery details;
-- an administration area that includes create, read, update, and delete (CRUD) tools for manage directory;_

 ## .NET Platform
 The task uses the .NET Core CLI command line tool and references applications that target .NET 8.